Great Wolf Lodge Logo

 Great Wolf Lodge Logo 2000

 The Great Wolf Lodge logo, introduced after the water park’s renaming in 1999, retained the previous emblem’s overall composition and color scheme but was adapted to fit the brand’s new name.
-At the center of the logo is the name “Great Wolf Lodge,” written in a white font contrasting with the rich green background.
-This contrast emphasizes the importance and status of the new name, which has become synonymous with quality family vacations.
+At the center of the logo is the name “Great Wolf Lodge,” written in white font that contrasts with the rich green background.
+This contrast highlights the significance and prestige of the new name, which has become synonymous with exceptional family vacations.

 The logo is framed with a red border, giving the emblem boldness and brightness.
 The red color symbolizes the energy and passion the company invests in creating unique vacation experiences for its guests.
-The top of the logo is adorned with the image of a wolf’s head against the backdrop of a setting sun.
-The wolf symbolizes leadership, strength, and protection, reflecting the company’s ambitions to be a water park and family vacation industry leader.
-The forest silhouette in the background reinforces the connection to nature and adventure, offering guests an atmosphere of seclusion and connection with the natural world.
+The top of the logo features an image of a wolf’s head against a backdrop of a setting sun.
+The wolf symbolizes leadership, strength, and protection, reflecting the company’s ambition to lead the water park and family vacation industry.
+The forest silhouette in the background reinforces the connection to nature and adventure, creating an atmosphere of seclusion and a sense of connection to the natural world.

-The lower part of the logo contains a location inscription — “Wisconsin Dells, Wisconsin.”
-This element highlights the brand’s historical connection to its original location, which became the foundation for the further development and growth of the resort chain.
+The lower part of the logo contains a location inscription “Wisconsin Dells, Wisconsin.”
+This element highlights the brand’s historical connection to its original location, which became the foundation for the resort chain’s further development and growth.

 2001 – 2008